jstnlii/Gmail-blocker/README.md

 - Handle the script with caution, since it is dealing with permanent deletions.
 - Use this script at your own risk.
 Double-check the configuration and ensure it meets your requirements before deploying.

-## Contribution

-Feel free to contribute to the improvement of this script by submitting pull requests or reporting issues.